 Training for your first half marathon can be tough.

-We’ve put together a few rules for successful half marathon training:
+We’ve put together a few tips for successful half marathon training:

 1. Be consistent with your training

-If you’re not consistent with your training, i.e., you miss several runs a week because you’re taking too many rest days, then you inevitably make the event that much harder — strive for consistency.
+If you’re not consistent with your training (i.e., you miss several runs a week because you’re taking too many rest days), then you inevitably make the event that much harder.
+Your body won’t be prepared and you increase your risk of injury.

 2. Dial in your nutrition

-When people talk about half marathon nutrition, they often talk about what to eat on race day.
+When people think about half marathon nutrition, they often focus on what to eat on race day.

-And while that is critical, what you eat before your runs or during the rest of your training is even more important.
+And while your half marathon fueling plan is critical, what you eat before your training runs and for your everyday diet during training is even more important.

 - Consume enough calories to fuel your body for training.
-But eat the right foods (i.e., whole, healthy foods).
+Focus on whole, natural foods from a variety of food groups.

 Related: The Best Breakfasts for Runners